 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Zac Taylor is a football coach in the National Football League (NFL) working as the head coach for the Cincinnati Bengals.
-He held this position since 2019.
+Zac Taylor is a football coach in the National Football League (NFL) and has been the head coach for the Cincinnati Bengals since 2019.
 Prior to this season, he coached for six seasons for the Miami Dolphins and Los Angeles Rams.
 His most recent position was with the Rams as their quarterbacks coach.
-During his career he was the head coach of the Cincinnati Bengals for the 2019 season.
-The Bengals went 0-0-0 during his lone season as a head coach.
+He was the head coach of the Bengals for the 2019 season.
+The Bengals went 0-2-0 in this lone season as a head coach.
 During his career he was a head coach for one seasons.

 Table of Contents